MeMasterMind/grab-ip-javascript/README.md

 that's it! easy, no?

 ---
+Please help me by giving this repo a ⭐ :)

+---

 <p>this is just a code snippet to help people.
 I am not responsible in any way of it's illicit or unintended use.</p>